 Are there any exceptions to those limitations placed on abortion?

-Yes: It is an exception to the post-viability prohibition if continuation of the pregnancy is likely to endanger the mother’s life.
+Yes: It is an exception to the post-viability prohibition if continuation of the pregnancy is likely to endanger the mother’s life or health, or if the child has an abnormality that makes survival outside the uterus unlikely without extraordinary medical measures.
 Del.
 Code Ann. tit.
 24, § 1790(b) (Enacted 1969; Last Amended 1995).

 Penalties for performing an illegal abortion